 I think so!
 Using the air fryer to cook squash is quick and easy, and the squash turns out firmer and flavor-forward.
 The advantage of using an air fryer besides cooking foods quickly is that it cooks more evenly than in a conventional oven.

 Plus, when compared to sauteing squash, you not only use a lot less oil, but air frying helps to keep the shape of nicely cubed bites.
 Also be sure to check out this Air Fryer Zucchini and Squash!

 And most importantly, by using the air fryer, you’ve freed up the oven to bake this Crustless Pumpkin Pie! ;)

 Do I have to use an air fryer?

-No, it’s not mandatory! ;) Cooking butternut squash in the oven is just as easy.
+No, it’s not mandatory.
+Cooking butternut squash in the oven is just as easy (and it leaves room in your oven for these Gluten free Biscuits!).
 It just requires a little more stirring to make sure the cubes cook evenly is all.

 To do that, just preheat the oven at 400 °F (204 °C), put the seasoned butternut squash cubes on a lined baking sheet.
 Roast them for about 20 minutes, stirring them throughout the process to cook them evenly.